AnyLog-co/documentation/deployments/Docker/operator2_node.md

 # Operator Node
 A node that hosts the data.
-This operator will receive data directly from EdgeX via MQTT.
+This operator will receive data directly from EdgeX via [third-party MQTT broker](https://www.cloudmqtt.com/).

 To understand the steps taken to deploy a operator node, please review the [deployment process](operator_node_deployment_process.md).

-Directions for configuring EdgeX send data to a local AnyLog broker can be found [here](EdgeX.md).

 ## Deployment Steps
-0. The sample deployment uses [PostgreSQL](Postgres.md).
-Please make sure  PostgreSQL is installed.

-1. In [deployments/anylog-node/envs/anylog_operator.env]() update configurations.
+1. In [deployments/anylog-node/envs/anylog_operator2.env]() update configurations.
 Please note, the `LEDGER_CONN` value is configured against our testnet / demo master node.
 ```dotenv
 #-----------------------------------------------------------------------------------------------------------------------